Cherreads

 Kakashi felt his soul leave his body.

-He swore silently to never, ever, offend this child again.
+He swore silently to never, ever, offend this child again, as his spine was too thin to bear such heavy grudge!

-Meanwhile, Menma, victorious and smug, leaned back in Sarutobi's arms.
+Meanwhile, Menma, victorious and smug, leaned back in Sarutobi's arms, twisting his butt as he did, completely satisfied.

 Revenge: successful.